 3. Partner with ShipBob

-If shipping increases can break your bank, look for partners to handle order fulfillment.
-Partners like ShipBob get discounts from USPS and other carriers because they ship such a high volume of products.
+If shipping increases can break your bank, look for partners to handle order fulfilment.
+Partners like ShipBob get discounts from USPS and other couriers because they ship such a high volume of products.

 That means if you’re paying non-commercial rates, you’re overpaying.
-Working with ShipBob or similar 3PLs can help you save on shipping costs and potentially in other areas like labor, packaging, and storage costs.
+Working with ShipBob or similar 3PLs can help you save on shipping costs and potentially in other areas like labour, packaging, and storage costs.

 4. Alert customers if you do raise shipping prices